BayseIntelligence/e2e_demo/README.md

 ## Initial Setup
 This code will allow you to run an end-to-end demo with Bayse, but there are some prerequisites.

-1. First, to use the labeling functionality, you'll need to [register](https://www.bayse.io/register) and request an API key.
+1. First, to use the labeling or interpret site functionality, you'll need to [register](https://www.bayse.io/register) and request an API key.
 Once your API key is provisioned, you will need to reach out to `hello at bayse dot io` to request the labeling functionality.
 This is a binary that will be compiled for your operating system type and architecture (i.e. `Ubuntu Linux x64`, `Mac OS X M1`), so please include that information in your email.
 The team at Bayse will then provide you with a binary.